ReVanced/revanced-manager/docs/3_troubleshooting.md

 - ❗️Error code `135`, `139` or `1` when patching the application

   Your device is not supported.
-Please refer to the [Prerequisites](0_prerequisites.md) page for supported devices.
+Refer to the [Prerequisites](0_prerequisites.md) page for supported devices.

   Alternatively you can try to patch the application using [ReVanced CLI](https://github.com/revanced/revanced-cli) to patch the application.